Keeys-App/keeysapp/frontend/src/contexts/README.md

 ## Best Practices

-- ✅ Используйте контексты для глобального состояния
+- ✅ Use contexts for global state
-- ✅ Локальное состояние держите в компонентах
+- ✅ Keep local state in components
-- ✅ Создавайте custom хуки для доступа к контекстам
+- ✅ Create custom hooks for context access
-- ✅ Обрабатывайте ошибки при использовании вне Provider
+- ✅ Handle errors when used outside Provider